HIV Prevention

 Business Responds to AIDS (BRTA) initiative helps businesses respond to HIV/AIDS in the workplace and the community.

-Becoming a BRTA partner by completing an engagement form.
+Becoming a BRTA partner by completing the enrollment form.
 Following submission, staff will contact you to provide you with information about your partnership commitment.
 Some of the benefits of BRTA a partnership include:

 Local Prevention Plans